abaresk/abaresk.github.io/content/posts/debugging-gen-3.md

 ## Setting watchpoints

-Sometimes a global variable will change, and you'd like to figure out exactly when it happened.
+Sometimes a global variable changes, and you'd like to figure out exactly when it happened.
 In VSCode, you can set a watchpoint on a global variable.
 When the value of the variable changes, VSCode pauses the program and shows you the line of code that made the change.

 For example, the colon in the trainer card's play time ticks every second.
 To find out which line causes this, we set a watchpoint in VSCode's debug console: